food delivery service.

 It’s a good sign if the BA offers more straightforward ways of solving your requests.
 This means the BA values your time (and money) and is experienced.

 Without business analysis, the development process can look like a train journey to nowhere.
 And though the trip may seem like an adventure, then, in business development, it means the risks are too high.
+By the way, we recommend you to learn more about the risks of outsourcing and its advantages.

 In the days before business analysts, requirements could be prepared by the clients.
 But this didn’t always work: representatives of large companies lacked the resources, time, and knowledge to create documentation for the development team.